Raptors, Spurs share 24-second Bryant tributes; Toronto wins

 The teams did not contest the opening tipoff.
 Instead, Toronto point guard Fred VanVleet held onto the ball for 24 seconds, incurring a shot-clock violation.
 San Antonio point guard Dejounte Murray did the same as the crowd gave a standing ovation and chanted, “Kobe!
 Kobe!”

-Kyle Lowry scored 16 points for Toronto, who won its seventh straight game.

-DeMar DeRozan and Derrick White led San Antonio with 14 points each.

-Popovich was not his usual animated self on the sidelines as the the Raptors raced to a 29-12 lead.
-But when Walker missed a defensive assignment on one of Siakam’s five 3-pointers.
-Popovich pulled Walker immediately from the game, had the second-year guard sit by him as he scolded him and then immediately reinserted him into the lineup.
+Popovich was not his usual animated self on the sidelines as the Raptors raced to a 29-12 lead.
+But when Walker missed a defensive assignment on one of Siakam’s five 3-pointers, Popovich pulled Walker immediately from the game and had the second-year guard sit by him as he scolded him and then immediately reinserted him into the lineup.

-Marc Gasol scored eight straight points, helping Toronto tie the game at 97 on its way to victory.
+Gasol scored eight straight points, helping Toronto tie the game at 97.
+VanVleet scored the Raptors’ final five points, including a 3-pointer, to help Toronto win its seventh straight game.

+“I was happy to give our team a lead there and make two free throws and try to get out of here and get home and kiss on my babies,” VanVleet said.

 INTERNATIONAL APPEAL